m-lab/website/_pages/06-publications.md

 ---
 layout: page
 permalink: /publications/
-title: "Publications"
-page-title: "Publications"
+title: "M-Lab Papers, Presentations, and Regulator Filings"
+page-title: "M-Lab Papers, Presentations, and Regulator Filings"
 menu-item: true
+breadcrumb: publications
 ---

-# Papers, Presentations, Regulator Filings and Other Documents
+# Papers, Presentations, and Regulator Filings
 {:.no_toc}

-{:.intro-blurb}
 Papers, presentations, and other documents that describe the M-Lab platform, tests, and data, as well as research results obtained from the analysis of M-Lab data, are shown below.

-* Table of Contents
-{:toc}

 # Papers